MARBLE HILL — Layla’s Cheesesteaks is now open in Marble Hill. William Rosevelt officially opened the restaurant Oct. 17.

 For now, the restaurant, located at 311 High St. — the old Shorty’s location — will be open 12 hours a day, from 7 a.m. to 7 p.m.

 They are in the process of updating the inside.
-Rosevelt said TVs are coming for those that want to watch a live sporting event with their cheesesteak meal
+Rosevelt said TVs are coming for those who want to watch live sporting events with their cheesesteak meal.

 “We are going to installing four TVs on the wall, so that we can make a big deal over Super Bowl, World Series games, fight nights, things of this nature.
 We feel cheesesteaks and football go hand in hand.
 We’re going to be doing that.
 We’ll be playing the games live.
 Sundays are important for us.
 We love football, we figure other people will, too.”